The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 Once the customers find an appropriate office to rent, they proceed to book the space.
 To book an office, customers need to add location, capacity, and move-in dates.

-Then users check out the view available workspaces and choose the floor and the particular office if the office offers several options.
+Then users check out the view of available workspaces and choose the floor and the particular office if the office offers several options.

 Once a workplace is chosen, the system redirects customers to the booking confirmation and payment page.